Last Updated on September 23, 2020 by Nina Ahmedow

 Vegan Buffet Events

-Another vegetarian restaurant in Athens is Healthy Bites.
+Another vegetarian restaurant I would recommend to any vegan in Athens is Healthy Bites.
 As the name suggests, they want to offer healthy options in Athens.
-There are many traditional Greek dishes that have been veganized, but you have to check which ones are vegan and not only vegetarian.
+They focus on traditional Greek dishes that have been veganized, but you have to check which ones are vegan and not only vegetarian.

 If You Want Raw Vegan Food